This document provides a foundation for a collaborative approach to food safety between Vancouver Coastal Health and food service providers.

 Food premises orientation package: resources

-NOTE: Due to the security features of some web browsers, such as Google Chrome, the “Email to” button within the form may not launch your default email program.
-If this occurs, download and save a copy of the completed permit application on your computer first and then click on the “Email to” button to launch your default email program.
+NOTE: Due to the security features of some web browsers, such as Google Chrome, the forms may not save properly if filled and completed in browser.
+We recommend downloading or saving a copy of the permit application on your computer first, filling it in and then emailing it to your local Environmental Health office.

 Food service permit application form